Jackknife Inference for Fixed Effects Models: Further Matter

 \subsection{Higher-order Bias Corrections}

-In this section we discuss how higher order bias can be embedded in our framework, thereby allowing us to construct higher-order MVUJ estimators.
+In this section we discuss how higher-order bias can be embedded in our framework, thereby allowing us to construct higher-order MVUJ estimators.
 To fix ideas, suppose an estimator $\hat{\varphi}^{(0)}$ of a parameter of interest in a two-way fixed effects model admits an $\ell$-th order expansion

 as $N, T \to \infty$ and $N / T \rightarrow \gamma^2 \in ( 0, \infty )$, where $z_{NT} \xrightarrow{d} \mathcal{N}( 0, \sigma^2 )$.
 Assume $T = ( \ell + 1 ) T_{\ell+1} $ where $T_{\ell+1}$ is an integer.
 Partition the time-dimension into $\ell + 1$ disjoint blocks of equal length with